 Our Founding Story

-God calling being the Congregation of the Sisters of Notre Dame and, in the unfolding of its history, we recognize the signs of his goodness and provident care.
+God calling into being the Congregation of the Sisters of Notre Dame and, in the unfolding of its history, we recognize the signs of his goodness and provident care.

 As a young teacher, Hilligonde Wolbring, out of love for the poor, took orphaned and neglected children into her home.
 Together with Elisabeth Kühling, her friend and colleague, she educated and cared for them.